HARTFORD, Conn. - Worried about the groom getting cold feet? There's an insurance policy for that.

 "It could be the beginning of a relationship with a young couple," said Ed Charlebois, a Travelers vice president for personal insurance.

 Wedsafe, backed by Aon, also offers wedding insurance, which differs little from the specialty insurance that firms may offer for other kinds of events and celebrations.

 For parents concerned about a relationship souring before the exchange of vows, Fireman's Fund Insurance Co. offers change of heart insurance.
-It's been available since 2007, but the program administrator says the fraud rate soared in the early years as policies were bought for couples who were known to be fighting.
+It's been available since 2007, but the program administrator said the fraud rate soared in the early years as policies were bought for couples who were known to be fighting.
 That coverage now applies only if the bride or groom calls off the wedding more than nine months beforehand.

-"Coverage does not exist once you hit the altar," says administrator Rob Nuccio of R.V.
+"Coverage does not exist once you hit the altar," said administrator Rob Nuccio of R.V.
 Nuccio & Associates.
 "The only ones who were buying it were the ones who knew they would have a claim."

-Kyle Brown, director of the Bakersfield, Calif.-based Bridal Association of America, says he recommends wedding insurance, but he estimates policies are taken out for less than half of 1 percent of the more than 2 million weddings held annually in the U.S.
+Kyle Brown, director of the Bakersfield, Calif.-based Bridal Association of America, said he recommends wedding insurance, but he estimates policies are taken out for less than half of 1 percent of the more than 2 million weddings held annually in the U.S.

-Winter says some people told her insurance would be a waste of money for her daughter's wedding, but she read various reviews and decided it was worth protecting the investment.
+Winter said some people told her insurance would be a waste of money for her daughter's wedding, but she read various reviews and decided it was worth protecting the investment.
 She's planning to buy a policy for another daughter's wedding in 2015.